 I really can’t stress this point enough.
 No matter what you do, you can’t make everyone happy – and in most cases you won’t even be able to make the minority of people happy.
 Especially in an FRG context.
 No matter how many meetings you host, people will be upset that you don’t do more.
 No matter what kinds of events you hold, people won’t like the theme/activities/food/time/location.
 No matter what information you hand out, it will never be good enough.
 So don’t stress about it, because it’s a no-win situation with some people.
 The people genuinely looking for connections and resources will be grateful for everything you provide.
 The petty people will just look for things to be angry about, and nothing you do will change that.
 Just do what you need to do to support your spouse, help those who are willing to be helped, and keep yourself sane.

 My Experience: There was one girl in the FRG whose husband deployed, and I tried really hard to support her.
-I invited her out on different outings, babysat her kids at meetings, and even cooked and delivered a meal to her – the same day I had to put my sweet kitty Momo to sleep.
+I invited her out on different outings, babysat her kids at meetings, and cooked and delivered meals to her.
 Her reaction?
 She complained about everything I did for her to everyone with ears to hear.
 Another girl had all the opinions in the world that she shared with everyone but me, and she was livid that I wasn’t reading her mind and doing what she wanted.
 When it got back to me, I created surveys and polls and response forms so people could anonymously let me know what they wanted from the FRG.
 Wanna know how many responses I got?
 0. And yet that girl continued complaining and whining.
 No matter what I did, those girls wouldn’t be happy — and I just had to realize that it wasn’t my problem.
 Some people thrive on drama and are happiest being miserable.
 They can’t be helped, and it’s not a good use of my time or yours trying to please those people.
 I am eternally grateful for my treasurer and friend, Crystal, whose calming and rational presence really helped offset all the insanity and immaturity.